Before you sign up with the guy in the ad, explore free asset protection, courtesy of Uncle Sam.

 All to keep your assets safe from unexpected, catastrophic lawsuits.

-For most of us, we don’t need to go there: Uncle Sam lays out the first step in asset protection.
+For most of us, we don’t need to go there: Uncle Sam lays out the first step in free asset protection.

 Retirement plans safe from creditors